1. Home

 October 15, 1858: Seventh Debate, Alton, Illinois

-Douglas led off with his usual blistering attacks on Lincoln, his assertions of white superiority, and arguments that each state had the right to decide the issue of slavery.
+Douglas led off with his usual blistering attacks on Lincoln, his assertions of white superiority, and arguments that each state had the right to decide the issue of enslavement.

 Lincoln drew laughter with humorous shots at Douglas and "his war" with the Buchanan administration.
 He then slammed Douglas for supporting the Missouri Compromise before turning against it with the Kansas-Nebraska Act.
 And he concluded by pointing out other contradictions in arguments put forth by Douglas.

-Douglas concluded by attempting to tie Lincoln with "agitators" who were opposed to slavery.
+Douglas concluded by attempting to tie Lincoln with "agitators" who were opposed to enslavement.

-November 1858: Douglas Wins, But Lincoln Gains a National Reputation
+November 1858: Douglas Won, But Lincoln Gained a National Reputation

 At that time there was not direct election of senators.
 State legislatures actually elected senators, so the ballot results which mattered were the votes for the state legislature cast on November 2, 1858.